Leading Cord Set Manufacturers

 Features of Cord Sets

-For proper use, cord sets must be connected to an outlet or electrical receptacle.
-They feature detachable connections at both ends, enabling disconnection from the electrical device and the power source.
-The female connector attaches to the device or appliance, while the male plug connects to the outlet or receptacle.
+Standard cord sets feature detachable connections at both ends, enabling quick disconnection from the device and the power source.
+The female connector attaches to the equipment, while the male plug connects to the power outlet, ensuring secure and safe connections.

 Types of Cord Sets